Updated: November 24, 2020 at 3:56PM

 Nasal swab will be obtained with the help of Testing Center personnel.
 Follow the instructions given by the person administering the test.

 The saliva-based PCR test requires an individual to drool a small amount into a test tube.
 The saliva sample collection is self-administered so no contact with the saliva or collection tube is required by workers at the collection site.
 The sample is then treated in a way that inactivates any virus present without opening any tubes.
 The process should require less than 10 minutes total.

 - Bring your Notre Dame ID card with you.

 - Avoid eating, drinking (including water), tooth brushing, mouth washing, gum chewing and tobacco for at least 60 minutes before submitting your saliva.

 Test results for students will be available through the University Health Services patient portal.
 An email will be sent when the test results are available.

 Faculty and staff results will be available on the LabCorp portal.

-If your results are positive, you must contact the COVID-19 Response Unit (CRU) at 574-634-3628 between 8 a.m. and 6 p.m.
-If you are positive and your results arrive after 6 p.m., a UHS staff member will contact you to arrange isolation for you that evening; and your contact tracing will begin the following morning.
+If your results are positive, you must contact the COVID-19 Response Unit (CRU) at 574-634-3628 between 8 a.m. and 7 p.m.
+(Monday through Friday).
+NOTE: Students receiving a positive result after 6 p.m. will be contacted by a UHS staff member to arrange isolation for you that evening; and your contact tracing will begin the following morning.

-The Notre Dame Wellness Center will reach out to faculty and staff if the non-diagnostic saliva-based test indicates that further diagnostic testing is warranted.
+The Notre Dame Wellness Center will reach out to faculty and staff if the non-diagnostic saliva-based test indicates that diagnostic testing is warranted.
 If no further action is warranted you will receive an email that your test has been successfully processed by the surveillance lab and no further action is required.